Arthur Hertzberg: Academic career

 Hertzberg graduated from Johns Hopkins University in 1940, received rabbinic ordination from the Jewish Theological Seminary of America in 1943 and a Ph.D. in history from Columbia University in 1966.
 He began his career as the director of the campus Hillel for Amherst College and the University of Massachusetts Amherst, and taught at Princeton, Rutgers, Columbia, Hebrew University, and Dartmouth.
 He was the Bronfman Visiting Professor of the Humanities at New York University from 1991 until his death in 2006.

 Rabbinic career

 In addition to his academic posts, Hertzberg was a rabbi for congregations in Philadelphia and Nashville, served as a chaplain in the United States Air Force from 1951 to 1953.
-He lived in Englewood, New Jersey, where he served as rabbi of Temple Emanu-El from 1956 to 1985, and remained as rabbi emeritus until his death.
+He lived in Englewood, New Jersey, where he served as rabbi of Temple Emanu-El in Closter, New Jersey, from 1956 to 1985, and remained as rabbi emeritus until his death.
 He also served as president of the American Jewish Policy Foundation since 1978, president of the American Jewish Congress from 1972 to '78, and vice president of the World Jewish Congress from 1975 to 1991.